Skip to content

 ObonObon

 Obon, or The Bon Festival, is a traditional Japanese holiday celebrating lost loved ones.
 Even though the holiday is observed in late summer, from August 13th to 16th in Japan, it offers a unique mix of Halloween and Thanksgiving traditions.
 Families celebrating Obon gather in their hometowns, attend festivals, visit gravesites, and perform rituals.
 Before Obon begins, it is customary to clean one’s home and prepare meals in anticipation of the return of ancestral spirits.
 The festival begins with lighting candles and lanterns in front of homes.
-Like Dia de Los Muertos, the light guides spirits back home.
+Like Dia de los Muertos, the light guides spirits back home.
 Families also make offerings at temples and gravesites.
 On the second day, people perform joyful folk dances called bon odori, which celebrate the return of spirits.
-Hundreds and even thousands of paper lanterns are set sail on lakes, streams, and even the ocean to help guide the spirits back to their final resting place.
+Hundreds of paper lanterns set sail on lakes, streams, and even the ocean to help guide the spirits back to their final resting place.
 On the last day, families clean up gravesites and say goodbye to their loved ones until next year.

 CharyeCharye